Farwa-Malik/zomato-clone/README.md

 ## :book: Documentation <a id="heading-8"></a>

-Find the link for the complete documentation of the Zomato Clone Solution [here](https://enatega.com/multivendor-documentation/).
+Find the link for the complete documentation of the Zomato Clone App Solution [here](https://enatega.com/multivendor-documentation/).

 ## :tv: Demo Videos: <a id="heading-14"></a>
 |      Admin Dashboard Demo        |        Mobile App Demo         |